LincaMarius/ISAP-1_Control_Unit/README.md

 - 1 OR gates with 6 inputs
 - 1 OR gates with 7 inputs
 - 2 OR gates with 4 inputs

+A total of 8 logic gates are required.

+This is version 4 of the implementation.